skamradt/SVGIconViewer/README.md

 Because the program makes heavy use of multi-line string constants, the project requires Delphi 12.0 or better to build.

 ## Release History
+December 26, 2024 - 1.4.1
+* Updated Tabler-icon library to 3.26.0
+* Corrected issue where license option was requiring an additional 3rd party library which was not necessary.

 November 1, 2024 - 1.4
 * Updated Tabler-icon library to 3.21.0
 * Added new toolbar option to display the license for the selected icon set